-After a busy work day, the last thing that most people want to do is take the time to reflect or write things down, but what if it helped you to learn more about about yourself, switch off from work more, feel more focused on whatever it is that you are doing, and sleep better?
+After a busy workday, the last thing that most people want to do is take the time to reflect or write words down, but what if it helped you to learn more about yourself, switch off from work more, feel more focused on whatever it is that you are doing, and sleep better?

 Journalling is something that is extremely common and has been in practice for hundreds of years.
 One of the main benefits I see to journalling is that it helps us to stop and reflect on our days and how we have felt about them.
 If no one is reading what we are writing it also helps us to be truly honest with ourselves about what we did and what we want.

-Writing down our plans is thought to be useful because of two concepts known as the ‘Zeigarnik effect’ and the ‘Ovsiankina effect’.
-The Zeigarnik effect says that we are more likely to remember things that are incomplete, and the Ovsiankina effect says that we will have intrusive thoughts when a task is interrupted or incomplete that will encourage us to take up the task until it is completed.
-These effects are very useful from an evolutionary point of view because we are less likely to forget what is important to us and more likely to achieve what we have set out to do.
+Writing down our plans are thought to be useful because of the two concepts known as the ‘Zeigarnik effect’ and the ‘Ovsiankina effect’.
+The Zeigarnik effect says that we are more likely to remember things that are incomplete, and the Ovsiankina effect means that we will have intrusive thoughts when a task is interrupted or incomplete that will encourage us to take up the job until it is completed.
+These effects are beneficial from an evolutionary point of view because we are less likely to forget what is important to us and more likely to achieve what we have set out to do.

 - Write down the problem(s) facing you that has the greatest chance of keeping you awake at bedtime, and list them in a ‘concerns’ column on the left half of your page.